nxskok/pasias/docs/21-discriminant-analysis.md

-(a) Read in the data and display its structure.
+(a) Read in the data and display some of it.

 Solution